Ubovića Brdo

-Ubovića Brdo (Убовића Брдо) is a village in the Mrkonjić Grad municipality, Republic of Srpska, Bosnia and Herzegovina.
-The village census shows that it had 593 inhabitants in 1953, reduced to only 81 in 2013 as a result of its inhabitants moving to busy cities with resources and jobs are more prevalent.
+Ubovića Brdo (Убовића Брдо) is a village in the Mrkonjić Grad municipality, Republic of Srpska, Bosnia and Herzegovina and the Gornja Pecka local community.
 The village is known for their yearly rock climbing competition and festivity called "Pecka Rock Climbing Festival".

 Name

 Ubovića Brdo or Ubavića Brdo derives from the Ubović family.
 Ubav derives from the word (pretty, or beautiful).
+Brdo means 'hill', so a literal translation of the name would be 'Ubović's Hill'.

 Demographics

+The village census shows that it had 593 inhabitants in 1953, reduced to only 81 in 2013 as a result of its inhabitants moving to busy cities with resources and jobs are more prevalent.

 According to the 1991 census, the village had a total of 213 inhabitants.
 Ethnic groups in the village include: